noredeen/GPS/README.md

 # GPS

-A small GPS system that finds the shortest path between two locations.
+A small GPS system that finds the shortest path between two locations (by Euclidean distance).
 Uses **Dijkstra's algorithm (a modified breadth-first search)** for finding the shortest path

 <p align="center">